Tim Winton on the characters and landscapes of The Shepherd's Hut

 Tim Winton is the award-winning Australian author who has twice been shortlisted for the Booker Prize.
-His novel Breath has recently been adapted into a film directed by and starring Simon Baker.
+His novel Breath was adapted into a film directed by and starring Simon Baker and an adaptation of his novel Dirt Music is currently in production.
 Here Picador editor Sophie Jonathan introduces Tim Winton's twelfth novel, The Shepherd's Hut, and discusses the characters and landscapes of the novel with the author.

 The Shepherd’s Hut is a visceral coming-of-age story and a passionate drama of love set in a vast and dangerous landscape - I’ve not read a novel that has gripped me like this for years.